Strategic Agenda for Postsecondary Education

 Priority: Value

-Even before the pandemic, Americans were questioning the value of higher education.
+Increasingly, Americans are questioning the value of higher education.
 The extent of this skepticism varies according to socioeconomic status, political party affiliation, geographic region and other factors.

 A 2021 survey conducted by the American Association of American Colleges and Universities and the Bipartisan Policy Center asked adults whether college was definitely or probably still worth it.
 Overall, only 27% of respondents believed college was definitely worth it; another 33% said it probably was.